nooromari/reading-notes/read06.md

 `<link href="css/styles.css" type="text/css"rel="stylesheet" />`

-1. href: This specifies the path to the CSS file (which is often placed in a folder called css or styles).
+1. *href* : This specifies the path to the CSS file (which is often placed in a folder called css or styles).
-1. type: This attribute specifies the type of document being linked to.
+1. *type* : This attribute specifies the type of document being linked to.
 The value should be text/css.
-1. rel: This specifies the relationship between the HTML page and the file it is linked to.
+1. *rel* : This specifies the relationship between the HTML page and the file it is linked to.
 The value should be stylesheet when linking to a CSS file.

 *When building a site with more than one page, you should use an external CSS style sheet.*